Research Study 1

 Courtesy Linda Schroeder, Pacifc Northwest Shell Club, Seattle, Washington

-Most west-coast species of limpets live on rocks, but at least three species, Lottia paleacea, Discurria (Lottia) insessa, and L. instabilis, live on surfgrasses or kelp plants.
+Most west-coast species of limpets live on rocks, but at least three species, Discurria (Lottia) insessa (Fig. 1), Lottia paleacea (Fig. 2), and Lottia instabilis, live on surfgrasses or kelp plants.
 Discurria insessa actually creates a grazing scar on feather-boa kelps Egregia menziesii, and its response to contact with predatory sea stars varies depending on whether it is on its scar or not.
 Studies at Bodega Marine Laboratory, California show that if on its scar, D. insessa usually responds to contact by elevating its shell (“mushrooming”) and rocking from side-to-side, but rarely moving away from the scar.
 If contact is made with a predatory sea star when off its scar, the limpet crawls rapidly away.
 Significant positive responses are usually obtained from contact with the sea stars Leptasterias hexactis, Pycnopodia helianthoides, and Pisaster ochraceus (all known to be predatory), while non-significant responses are usually obtained from contact with Henricia leviuscula and Pateria (Asterina) miniata (both non-predatory).
-Reaction of L. instabilis to a predator almost always involves rapid and vigorous crawling away from the point of contact.
+As for Lottia instabilis, reaction to a predator almost always involves rapid and vigorous crawling away from the point of contact.
 In contrast, touches with a control probe invariably elicit short-duration (30sec) clamping-down responses.
-Lottiai nstabilis responds to sea stars in a pattern similar to that of D. insessa, but generally more vigorously.
-The third plant-inhabiting limpet species, L. paleacea, shows no response to any species of sea star, possibly relying instead on chemical crypsis and a shell shape that exactly fits the width of its seagrass-blade.
+This species responds to sea stars in a pattern similar to that of Discurria insessa, but generally more vigorously.
+The third plant-inhabiting limpet species, Lottia paleacea, shows no response to any species of sea star, possibly relying instead on chemical crypsis and a shell shape that exactly fits the width of its seagrass-blade.

 NOTE tests involve touching the mantle margin or cephalic tentacle of a test limpet with either the tube foot of a sea star or with a clean glass probe, no more than once in a 24h period

-NOTE more on this can be found in the CAMOUFLAGE part of LEARN ABOUT LIMPETS & RELATIVES
+NOTE more on this can be found in the CAMOUFLAGE part of LIMPETS & RELATIVES: PREDATORS & DEFENSES

 Phillips & Castori 1982 J Exp Mar Biol Ecol 59: 23